barabasz/install/README.md

 # install

-Installation scripts for Linus, macOS, and Windows
+Installation scripts for Linux, macOS, and Windows

 ```bash
 install/